Is the Internet Dead?

 Dead Internet Theory – Is the Internet still ‘alive’?

-The Dead Internet Theory suggests much of what we now see online (content, comments, even engagement) is no longer human.
-Bots and AI tools are flooding the web with synthetic activity, raising questions about trust and authenticity.
+Bots and AI tools are flooding the web with synthetic activity.
 Some studies estimate that bots account for up to 50% of all internet traffic.
-During Elon Musk’s 2022 acquisition of Twitter, it was suggested that 5 to 30% of accounts on the platform were bots.
+During Elon Musk’s acquisition of Twitter in 2022, estimates suggested that between 5% and 30% of accounts on the platform were not human.
+The numbers are disputed, but the direction of travel isn’t.

 Brought to you by